clodbe0/MDEF22/docs/design_studio_2/00-design space.md

 It’s no secret that drugs are commonly consumed at music festivals, dance clubs or raves.
 Quite simply, people do it because it can enhance their experience.
 But we’re not here to justify, give reasons or explain why people do it.
 It’s a fact.
 Drug use exists, and there’s the urgent need to make it happen in the most safe way possible.
-We take for granted that festival organizers know that drugs will get onto the site, so we believe it's a responsibility to make sure people remain safe.
+We take for granted that festival organisers know that drugs will get onto the site, so we believe it's a responsibility to make sure people remain safe.
 Denying the issue just causes fatalities.

 “Festivals attract a wide array of people not experienced with party drugs.
 Relying on strangers inside to purchase drugs is a risk factor for purchasing adulterated products.
 Fear of security/police at festivals leads to risky drug-taking such as ingesting one’s full batch of drugs at the entrance.
 These risks are compounded by environmental factors including crowding, hot temperature, and lack of water and inadequate medical emergency response.”